Hannah Montana: The Movie (soundtrack): Writing and development

 Jessi Alexander said she was inspired to write "The Climb" while driving to the home of her songwriting partner, Jon Mabe.
 Once she arrived, they decided to write a song about overcoming obstacles.
 Alexander referred to the process as a form of "therapy".
 It had initially been passed over by several artists until Chelsom chose it and offered it to Cyrus.
 Under the name Hannah Montana, Cyrus performs the song "Let's Do This", which was originally written and recorded by American country singer Adam Tefteller.
 The last track is a remixed version of Cyrus' hit "The Best of Both Worlds" (2006).
 The song is used as the theme song of the Disney Channel television show Hannah Montana, the basis of the film, and was originally released on the television series' first soundtrack.

 Several other artists appear on the soundtrack.
 Billy Ray Cyrus' song on the album, "Back to Tennessee", is the title track of his eleventh studio album.
 Written by Cyrus, Tamara Dunn and Matthew Wilder, the song reflects the desire of both Cyrus and his character in the film, Robbie Ray Stewart, to return to their roots.
 Disney artist Steve Rushton sings "Everything I Want" and "Game Over".
 Rascal Flatts perform acoustic versions of previous efforts originally released on Feels Like Today (2004) and Me and My Gang (2006).
 When approached about participating in the soundtrack, Taylor Swift sent her ballad "Crazier" because it "was perfect to fall in love to".
-Swift also wrote the opening track "You'll Always Find Your Way Back Home" with Martin Johnson of Boys Like Girls.
+Taylor Swift also wrote the opening track "You'll Always Find Your Way Back Home" with Martin Johnson of Boys Like Girls.